yasmine-png/foreign-Object-Debris-in-Airports-Detection-/README.md

 ## Notes

-- The YOLOv8 model is loaded once at server startup
+- **YOLOv8** is the primary detection model, loaded automatically at server startup
+- **ONNX** support is optional - place `best.onnx` in the backend directory and switch via API
-- The Autoencoder model is automatically loaded if `autoencoder_fod.pth` is present in the backend directory
+- **Autoencoder** is complementary - automatically loaded if `autoencoder_fod.pth` is present
-- Images are processed with a minimum confidence threshold of 0.25 for YOLOv8
+- Images are processed with a minimum confidence threshold of 0.25 for YOLOv8 (configurable)
 - Anomaly detection threshold is configurable (default: 0.1)
 - Bounding box coordinates are returned as percentages of image dimensions
 - Risk levels are automatically determined based on confidence scores
-- Both models support CPU and GPU (CUDA) inference
+- All models support CPU and GPU (CUDA) inference
+- Video processing uses YOLOv8 with ByteTrack for object tracking across frames

 ## 📚 Additional Documentation